-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness 1.2 Action: All academic interventions and program materials Need: Students who come to us are typically about 5-grade levels or more below in their academics.
-Based on their NWEA scores we provide a We will closely monitor progress on our Math and Reading interventions programs.
-The following metrics are applicable: (NWEA ELA all students, EL, low-income, Hispanic, low-income/Hispanic)
+Goal and Action # ntified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness Meed Stud grad Base pers inter academic interventions and program terials ed: dents who come to us are typically about 5- We are increasing our capacity to provide interventions in ELA and Mathematics through additional personnel and training in English Intensive Algebra Intensive and an appropriate diagnostic Online Learning Platform.
+This will serve the identified needs of our lowest-performing student groups.
+Throughout the school year, we will provide additional professional development for teachers, paraprofessionals, and tutors, focused on the We will closely monitor progress on our Math and Reading interventions programs.
+The following metrics are applicable: (NWEA ELA all students, EL, low-income, Hispanic, low-income/Hispanic) (NWEA ELA all students, EL, low-income, Hispanic, low-income/Hispanic)